If your piles are large, you might need surgery to remove them. This is called a haemorrhoidectomy.

 Laxatives to prevent straining

 It is important to keep your poo soft because your bottom is sore and tender after surgery.
 Taking laxatives after surgery helps to loosen your poo and stop you from straining when you have a poo.
 This reduces your pain.
+You may have to readjust your laxatives to get the right consistency.

 Having a pee